fp7mplane/components/tstat/README.md

 log.folder = /path/to/log/folder/
 log.time = 60
 log.type = log_tcp_complete
-repo.url = localhost:9001
+repository.url = localhost:9001
 ok
 ```

-NOTE: The `repo.url` contains the IP address of the repository and the port value associated to `repository_streaming_port` in `tstatrepository.conf`.
+NOTE: The `repository.url` contains the IP address of the repository and the port value associated to `repository_streaming_port` in `tstatrepository.conf`.

 ### Activating RRD exporter